Alluxio/alluxio/docs/en/api/POSIX-API.md

 - Install JDK 1.8 or newer
 - Install libfuse
+    - On Linux, we support libfuse both version 2 and 3
-    - On Linux, install [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been
-reported to also work - with some warnings).
+        - To use with libfuse2, install [libfuse](https://github.com/libfuse/libfuse) 2.9.3 or newer (2.8.3 has been reported to also work with some warnings).
 For example on a Redhat, run `yum install fuse fuse-devel`
+        - To use with libfuse3, install [libfuse](https://github.com/libfuse/libfuse) 3.2.6 or newer (We are currently testing against 3.2.6).
+For example on a Redhat, run `yum install fuse3 fuse3-devel`
+        - See [Select which libfuse version to use](#select-which-libfuse-version-to-use) to learn more about libfuse version used by alluxio
     - On MacOS, install [osxfuse](https://osxfuse.github.io/) 3.7.1 or newer.
 For example, run `brew install osxfuse`

 ## Basic Setup